ilanschnell/bitarray/README.rst

    ``str``: Create bitarray from a string of ``0`` and ``1``.

-   ``iterable``: Create bitarray from iterable or sequence or integers 0 or 1.
+   ``iterable``: Create bitarray from iterable or sequence of integers 0 or 1.

    Optional keyword arguments: